4 Things you should do when you move into a New Home

 Where do I Turn my Water off?

 We have lost count of the number of houses we have been to where the customer has no idea how to turn their water off in an emergency.
+This is one of those life skills that is much easier to learn before you actually need it.

 Meeting your Stop Tap for the first time, while water is pouring out of a broken pipe, can often feel quite stressful.